christipang/Bellabeat-Case-Study/README.md

 ```
 ![image](https://github.com/user-attachments/assets/693f640d-a131-4fe7-b087-8ef9cfa0793e)

-There is a positive correlation between total steps, total distance and calories.
-The more steps are taken the more calories are burned.
+The two graphs show a positive correlation.
+As the number of steps and the distance traveled increase, calorie burn also rises.

---Average Calories Burned Per Day--
+--Average Calories Per Day--
 ```r
 # Calculate average Calories by Weekday
 average_calories_by_weekday <- daily_activity %>%